threenbe/EE-361C-Term-Project/README.md

 This project implements a new type of monitor lock that enables user to have an additional command called `abort()`.
 Whenever an `abort` is issued, the state of the object is restored to the point at which this thread acquired the lock for that object.

+The final solution for this project can be found in the `kryo_design` package.
 This project utilizes the external library "Kryo" in order to implement our `MonitorLock`.
 Kryo is a fast, efficient binary object graph serialization framework for Java. **Kryo's source code and release history can be found [here](https://github.com/EsotericSoftware/kryo).**

 Instructions for setting up Kryo so that our code may be run can be found below.